mostafa-amine/OShub/README.md

-# Submit-it
+# OSHub

-Submit-it is an open source project built with [Laravel](https://laravel.com/) that allows users to share their own open source projects with the community.
+Open Source Hub is an open source project built with [Laravel](https://laravel.com/) that allows users to share their own open source projects with the community.

 ## Features